BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 **SPECIAL RULES**

+* **The Prisoner**

-**The Prisoner** — The captured **Hero** is still a member of the Attacker's Battle Company, and will move as such in each Move phase.
+The captured **Hero** is still a member of the Attacker's Battle Company, and will move as such in each Move phase.
 Enemy models may not Charge the prisoner until either the Defender's Battle Company has been Broken, the prisoner Charges a Defender's model, or the prisoner has been freed.

-**Shackled by the Enemy** — The prisoner has had their hands bound by their captors and their weapons and other wargear taken from them.
+* **Shackled by the Enemy**

+The prisoner has had their hands bound by their captors and their weapons and other wargear taken from them.
 The **Hero** counts as unarmed and is without any wargear such as shields, bows or other equipment (though they do still keep their armour).
 Whilst bound, the prisoner may only ever make a single Attack and may not declare Heroic Actions.
 An Attacker's model may free the prisoner from their bonds during the End phase of any turn in which they are in base contact with the prisoner and did not participate in a Fight in the preceding Fight phase.
 Once the prisoner has been freed, they no longer count as being unarmed — they count as being armed with a dagger for the remainder of the Scenario.

 ![](../media/scenarios/battle_companies/a_daring_rescue.jpg)

 ---

 ## BAGGAGE TRAIN

-*Following their recent escapades, one Battle Company journeys towards their homeland, baggage ponies laden with the spoils of war as offerings to their liege.
-Yet such a cargo can attract those with dastardly plans, intent on ambushing and stealing the spoils for themselves.
-Suddenly, one company finds themselves ambushed and surrounded, and must fight to keep hold of what is rightfully theirs.*

 **STARTING POSITIONS**